 1. Portland, Oregon

 The city known as being the most green in the country was ranked number 4 in the Travel Channel’s list of America’s Top 20 Healthiest Cities in 2011.
-This city has tons of health food stores, vegan restaurants, bike and running paths, trees and parklands.
+By moving to this city, you’ll get access to tons of health food stores, vegan restaurants, bike and running paths, trees, and parklands.
 It is regularly the originating location of news stories about bicycle-based home-moving companies, fitness gyms that generate electricity through manpower, and health statistics that would make anyone want to breathe the air in Portland.
 Oregon itself has long been at the forefront of the environmental movement.
 Portland fits into the state perfectly.
 If you’re an eco-warrior who cares about your own health and the health of the planet, so will you in Portland.

 2. Missoula, Montana